EvanOxfeld/until-stream/README.md

 ============

 Ever wanted to pause a stream when a certain String or a binary signature is reached?
-Until-Stream is the answer.
-Pipe Until-Stream and automatically stop when your pattern is reached or call read() until the returned data matches your pattern, without excessively buffering your stream's content in memory.
+UntilStream is the answer.
+Pipe UntilStream and automatically stop when your pattern is reached or call read() until the returned data matches your pattern, without excessively buffering your stream's content in memory.